-- 14. Configuring the Radio (MRMC) Script(s). - 15.
+- 11. For each interface or XPIC group, configure the following MRMC script parameters: - 12.
+In the Script ID field, select the MRMC script you want to assign to the radio or XPIC group.
+For a full explanation of choosing an MRMC script, see Configuring the Radio (MRMC) Script(s). - 13.
 In the Operational Mode field, select the ACM mode: Fixed or Adaptive. - o Fixed ACM mode applies constant TX and RX rates.
 However, unlike regular scripts, with a Fixed ACM script you can specify a maximum profile to inhibit inefficient transmission levels. - o In Adaptive ACM mode, TX and RX rates are dynamic.
-An ACM-enabled radio system automatically chooses which profile to use according to the channel fading conditions. - 16.
-Do one of the following: - If you selected Fixed in the Operational Mode field, the next field is Profile.
-Select the ACM profile for the radio in the Profile field.

-- o If you selected Adaptive in the Operational Mode field, following two fields are displayed: - Maximum Profile Enter the maximum profile for the script.
-See Entering Radio View (CLI) - To view and configure radio parameters, you must first enter the radio's view level in the CLI.
+An ACM-enabled radio system automatically chooses which profile to use according to the channel fading conditions. - 14.
+Do one of the following: - o If you selected Fixed in the Operational Mode field, the next field is Profile.
+Select the ACM profile for the radio in the Profile field. - o If you selected Adaptive in the Operational Mode field, following two fields are displayed: - Maximum Profile Enter the maximum profile for the script.
+See Configuring the Radio (MRMC) Script(s). - Minimum Profile Enter the minimum profile for the script.
+See Configuring the Radio (MRMC) Script(s).